comychitz/knowledge/mathematics/README.md

 * Binet's formula: `((1+sqrt(5))^n - (1-sqrt(5))^n)/(sqrt(5)*2^n)`

 ### arithmetic progression
-* a sequence of numbers where the diffrenec between any two consecutive numbers is constant.
+* a sequence of numbers where the difference between any two consecutive numbers is constant.
 * sum can be calculated as: `n(a+b)/2` where a is the first number of the series and b is the last